pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

         #1 check type of message incoming from Slack
         message = handle_message_subtypes(message)

-        #2 check if the request if specific to our App/Bot and prevent responding to self messages
+        #2 check if the request is specific to our App/Bot and prevent responding to self messages
         if is_bot_request?(message, slack) do
           Logger.info("Incoming message for Bot.... \n#{inspect(message)}")
           text = String.replace(message.text, ~r{“|”}, "\"")